 - Application fee

-- Two letters of recommendations with recommendation checklists
+- Two recommendation letters

 - A copy of applicant’s teaching certificate

-- Interview with writing sample
+- Video Interview with program faculty

 Applicants with completed files are reviewed for regular admission by graduate faculty in each program area and are selected by faculty based on information in the completed file.